 Before anyone can begin installing a retaining wall, there is a possibility that your Home Owner’s Association could have regulations that would prohibit you from building your block retaining wall.
 Be sure to thoroughly investigate this issue before beginning the project so as not to waste time and energy in a project you do not have permission to complete.

-At B&D Rockeries, our retaining wall experts are familiar with all of the Washington State standards and regulations for construction projects for block retaining walls.
+At New Life Rockeries, our retaining wall contractor experts are familiar with all of the Washington State standards and regulations for construction projects for block retaining walls.
 Your project is safe with us.

 2. Decide Your Blocks